Reducing Or Discharging Your Credit Card Debt May Be Possible With Help From Our Bankruptcy Attorney

 When you are low on cash or need to pay a large medical bill, it is too easy to reach for a credit card.
 Every year, a growing number of people face crippling credit card debt.
-From late fees to high interest rates on your remaining balance, it can feel impossible to get out from under the weight of credit card debt.
+Fortunately, you have options when it comes to your debt problems.
+Our bankruptcy attorney, Bill Lively, is here to help you address your credit card debt with confidence and lay the foundation for a more secure financial future.

-Fortunately, you have options when it comes to your credit card debt.
-At William H. Lively, Jr. WHL, PLLC, we believe that everyone deserves a fresh start.
+We believe that everyone deserves a fresh start.
 We help our clients get out of debt so that they can look toward the future.
-Assisting clients in Tyler and the surrounding counties, we understand your situation and want to help.
+The law firm of William H. Lively, Jr. WHL, PLLC, serves clients in Tyler and the surrounding counties.
+Our entire team understands your situation, and we are here to help.

 For a free consultation, please call us in Tyler at 903-920-0008 or complete our contact form.
 We are the premier bankruptcy law firm serving all of East Texas.